VirtusLab/git-machete/docs/source/cli/github.rst

     **Options:**

     --draft                            Create the new PR as a draft.

     --title=<title>                    Set the PR title explicitly (the default is to use the first included commit's message as the title).

+    -U, --update-related-descriptions  Update the generated sections in related PR descriptions.
+                                       See help for ``update-pr-descriptions --related`` below for extra considerations.

     --yes                              Do not ask for confirmation whether to push the branch.

 ``restack-pr``:
     Perform the following sequence of actions: